nkane/nkane.github.io/_posts/2016-01-09-javascript-quest.markdown

       firstName: "Greg",
       lastName: "McGregor"
     }

+    function Object() { [native code] }
 */
 {% endhighlight %}

 ###Constructor Function
+Constructor Functions are skeletons for new objects in JavaScript.
+They pair up with the ["new operator"][MDN - Object] in order to create new objects.

 Constructor Functions
 {% highlight javascript %}
 function PersonConstructor(first, last) {